ysoo/ysoo.github.io/content/posts/sentiment-analysis/part2/index.md

 ShowToc = true
 +++

-### Summary of Part 1
+#### From the previous episode

-In the previous article in this series,
+In the previous article in this series, we talked about different models that exists out there for semantic analysis.

 ### Implementation

-In this article, I want to write down the learning journey as I try to implement BERT (Bidirectional Encoder Representations from Transformers) on the IMDB movie reviews database
+In this article, I want to write down the learning journey as I try to implement **BERT** (Bidirectional Encoder Representations from Transformers) on the IMDB movie reviews database.

+I will be using PyTorch and a Jupyter Notebook on this journey.